ansys/pysystem-coupling/README.rst

 Installation
 ------------
-Install PySystemCoupling with with command:
+Install PySystemCoupling with this command:

 .. code::